After School Snack Program

 What records must be maintained?

-The Food & Child Nutrition Services staff will provide you with specific information on the reporting and recordkeeping requirements.
+The School Nutrition staff will provide you with specific information on the reporting and recordkeeping requirements.
 You will need to maintain a roster or sign-in sheet for participating children.
 Additionally, you must record and report and sign for the total number of snacks you serve each day.
 You will also be required to maintain documentation of compliance with the meal pattern.

 Who administers the program?

 The NSLP is administered on the Federal level by the Food and Nutrition Service, an agency of the U.S. Department of Agriculture.
 Within individual States, the program is administered by the State of Ohio, Department of Education.
-At the local level, the program is administered by the Cleveland Municipal School District, Food & Child Nutrition Services.
+At the local level, the program is administered by the Cleveland Municipal School District, School Nutrition department.